MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-workgroup-cluster.md

 A workgroup cluster is a specific type of failover cluster configuration.
 With workgroup clusters, two or more nodes are joined as member servers.
 They don't use an on-premises domain controller or Active Directory forest.
 Workgroup clusters aren't domain joined, and instead are workgroup joined.
 They still require use of a Domain Name System (DNS).

-Customers want to run a Failover Cluster without Active Directory to reduce the cost of hardware, maintenance, security, and other operational overhead.
-Traditionally, Active Directory has been necessary to do many things like maintain highly available domain controllers, and store identity.
-Now there are other technologies that exist outside of Active Directory that can be used for the same purposes.
+Typically, Failover Cluster are part of an Active Directory Domain Services domain to provide identity services and management at scale.
+However, in some scenarios you might want to run a Failover Cluster without Active Directory to reduce the cost of hardware, maintenance, and other operational overheads.

-Workgroup clusters offer the same centralized identity and high security, focusing on keeping your applications highly available.
-And by not using Active Directory, customers can still achieve the most availability at the lowest cost.
+Workgroup clusters offer a centralized identity and the same high security, to keep your applications highly available.
+And by not using Active Directory, customers can still achieve the high availability at a lower cost.

 ## Prerequisites